dvhirst/civicrm-dev-docs/docs/standards/index.md

 Developers are encouraged to take these standards as an expression of "what we want" more than of "what we have everywhere."
 This means that if you find yourself working on a piece of code that doesn't follow these standards, you are encouraged to re-factor it so that it is.
+[CiviCRM Chat](https://chat.civicrm.org/civicrm/channels/town-square)
-IRC is a good place to come if you have questions or need clarification.
+is a good place to come if you have questions or need clarification.

 Quite a few blog posts have been written over the years in the